johnvenkiah/CI_PP3_John_Venkiah/README.md

 #### Project Goals

-The main goals of Musical Minds are:
+The main goals of FeelGood Physio are:

-- Creating a fun website that users feel they want to learn more
+- To make it easy for patients to schedule their appointments.
 - Making users aware of how easy it is to learn sight reading
 - Personally, for me, learning to apply JavaScript to websites